Description

 Included

-Tour to Deir el Madina, Habu temple, Valley of the Queens
+Visit to Deir el Madina, Habu temple, Valley of the Queens

-Tour to luxor museum.
+Visit to Luxor museum.

-Shopping through famous Bazaars.
+Browsing through famous Bazaars.

-An assistance of our personal during tours
+Our staff's assistance during tours

-Bottled water during your trip.
+Bottled water throughout your trip.

-Lunch at Local restaurant
+Lunch at a local restaurant

-An assistance of our personal during tours
+Our staff's assistance during tours

-All transfers by air-conditioned vehicle
+All transfers in an air-conditioned vehicle

 Excluded